dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 $$
 i.e. the line corresponding to $W$ is in our surface exactly when this section is zero.
 We now want to count the zeros of $\sigma_f$, which is exactly what the Euler class does.

 To be precise, the Euler class counts the zeros of a section of a properly oriented vector bundle with a given weight.
-Letting $V\to M$ be a rank $r$ over $\RR$
+Let $V\to M$ be a rank $r$ $\RR\dash$ vector bundle, where we choose $\RR$ because $\CC$ is slightly too nice and gives us a preferred orientation (which we'll want to track later.)